CsabaDu/CsabaDu.DynamicTestData/README.md

 #### Properties

-All types have common properties.
+All types have five common properties.

 Two properties are injected as first two parameters to each derived types' cosnstructors:
 - `string Definition` to describe the test case parameters to be asserted.